Watch video recording & Get follow-along PBIX example

 With the wealth of choices offered by modern BI and visualization tools, it can be hard to select the right chart for the job.
 We’ll help you communicate your data clearly and effectively with a selection of tips and best practices for selecting the correct chart.
 This tutorial looks at different criteria you need to consider and lists the most suitable chart types along with examples.

-Let’s talk about my favourite thing about data visualization - how to select the right chart.
-To visualise data successfully, you need to choose the right visual to represent your data and we will show you how.
+Let’s talk about our favorite thing about data visualization - how to select the right chart.
+To visualize data successfully, you need to choose the right visual to represent your data and we will show you how.
+Or you can simply choose the correct one using our interactive Zebra BI Chart Selector tool.

 To mix things up, let’s start by looking at the way chart selection can go wrong.
 Here’s one of the most frequently used charts in Power BI, at least judging by the number of Google results and the number of times it shows up in Power BI presentations.